puppetlabs/puppetlabs-apt/README.md

   }
   ```

 * `apt::force`: Forces a package to be installed from a specific release.
-This class is particularly useful when using repositories, like Debian, that are unstable in Ubuntu.
+This is particularly useful when using repositories that are unstable in Ubuntu, such as Debian.

   ```
   apt::force { 'glusterfs-server':